bytebase/bytebase.com/content/blog/features-i-wish-postgres-had.md

 This allows developers to keep the stored procedures, user-defined functions, and operational scripts in the same place as the application code.
 Thus they will adopt the same version control best practices.

-Similar to how Foreign Data Wrapper (FDW) is implemented, the core PostgreSQL provides the underlying infrastructure, and the specific VCS integration can be implemented as an extension.
+Similar to how Foreign Data Wrapper (FDW) is implemented, the core PostgreSQL could provide the underlying infrastructure, and the specific VCS integration can be implemented as an extension.

 ## Summary

-As to the database development workflow, Git is always the source of inspiration, the hard part is to make the stateful database behave like the stateless git-way.
+As to the database development workflow, Git is always the source of inspiration.
+Git is invented to manage the stateless code, the hard part is to adapt Git to manage the stateful database.
 Companies have already been pushing the frontiers:

 - [Neon](https://neon.tech/) rebuilds the Postgres engine to enable serverless and instant branching.
 - [Xata](https://xata.io/) offers serverless, branching, as well as zero-downtime schema migration.